FAQ's: Swapping K20 K24 into 2000-2005 Toyota MR2 Spyder

 Question: Will the AC still work?

-Answer: Yes, Mitch's Auto Parts has recently developed a AC mounting kit and a AC control module to use the stock Toyota compressor without extensive modification, some movement of the firewall maybe needed as will have removal of a very OEM brace that is not needed.
+Answer: Yes, Mitch's Auto Parts has recently developed an AC mounting kit and an AC control module to use the stock Toyota compressor without extensive modification, some movement of the firewall may be needed as well have the removal of a very OEM brace that is not needed.
 Simply install the module behind the speedometer with the provided instructions found here, use our wire adapter for AC and everything will function as it did with the 1zz in it and best of all we offer them as a package deal to help save you more money.
-Our modules maybe compatible with any other engine swap in case you decided to get crazy with the LS swap or a rotary.
+Our modules may be compatible with any other engine swap in case you decided to get crazy with the LS swap or a rotary.
 Limited support will be provided for any swap that is not K series related.

 Question: What functions will the car lose?

-Question: Can I still do the swap if I have a SMT?
+Question: Can I still do the swap if I have an SMT?

 Question: Do I have to cut the car to make this fit?

 Answer: Absolutely not, this swap will fit in the car without any modification to the frame or chassis.
 Certain intake manifolds may require you to "massage" the firewall but nearly all OEM intake manifolds will fit without issues.
 Simply email us to inquire if your intake manifold will have issues.

 Question: Which engine harness do I need?

 Answer: The recommended harness should be the 02-04 Acura RSX Type-S engine and charge harness.
 Using this will eliminate much of the wiring hassle that is seen with these swaps.
 You can use other harness' but you may need to switch plugs and sensors based on which harness you choose.
 Our wire adapter is designed to work perfectly with the above listed OEM harness.

 Question: Will the stock Honda/Toyota axles work?